J-Wengler/NLP_Paper/manuscript.md

 ### Manual Gene Expression Omnibus Evaluation
 Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
 To compare our technique directly to GEO we use a manual technique.
 We first use the advanced search option on
 GEO to input the exact queries we used from StarGEO.
+To maintain consistency with StarGEO, the results are limited to series and human data.
+A summary file of all the results is downloaded and analyzed.
+To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus.
+Using the same technique for the StarGEO evaluation the top 1,10,100,500 articles are identified and compared against the relevant articles to identify the number relevant.

 ### Model Evaluation
 All model evaluation is performed in a Docker container to allow other researchers to perform the same analysis described in this section [@doi:10.1145/2723872.2723882].The Docker image